fuadarradhi/double_back_to_close/README.md

           },
           child: Home(),
-          waitToSecondPressed: 15, // wait for 15 second for second back pressed ),
+          waitForSecondBackPress: 15, // wait for 15 second for second back pressed ),
     );
   }